-Since the Company (i) is currently able to satisfy all financial liabilities, (ii) is able to fulfil all payments and (iii) is able reduce the costs related to its development plan (by reducing the scope and the speed of the researches), the Board of Directors is of the opinion that the continuity of the Company is not threatened.
+Since the Company (i) is currently able to satisfy all financial liabilities, (ii) is able to fulfil all payments and (iii) is able reduce the costs related to its development plan (by reducing the scope and the speed of the researches), the Board of Directors is of the opinion that the continuity of the Company is not threatened for the next twelve months at the date of this report.

-The Company is not able, at the date of this report, to establish a finalised business plan since the discussions with the PEI and FDA regarding the results of the phase III clinical study BTT009.
-There are too many possible scenarios depending on the discussions to take place with the PEI and the FDA.
+The Company is not able, at the date of this report, to establish a finalised business plan.
+There are too many possible scenarios depending on the results of the second Phase III study ABT011 and on the discussions to take place with the PEI and the FDA.
 More information will be provided by the Company as soon as it has a clear view on this.